 The developer of the land within the District has incurred costs related to construction of facilities.
 Such costs may be reimbursable to the developer by the District from proceeds of future District bond issues, subject to approval by the Texas Commission on Environmental Quality.
 The District, as of September 30, 2023, has recorded no liability pertaining to such costs.
-As of September 30, 2023, the District owes the developer \$461,000 for advances used to fund District operations.
+During the current year, the District repaid \$120,000 of operating advances to the developer with proceeds from its Series 2022 Bond Issue.
+As of September 30, 2023, the District has reimbursed the developer for all previously funded advances used to fund District operations.